-Service The service will provide: An initial meeting and assessment report between the Consultant and House Officer to discuss learning objectives and expectations for the run, review and assessment times, and one- on-one teaching time.
+House Officer Service The House Officer will: The service will provide: At the outset of the run meet with their designated Clinical supervisor to discuss their learning objectives and expectations for the run, review and assessment times, and one-on-one teaching time; An initial meeting and assessment report between the Clinical Supervisor and House Officer to discuss learning objectives and expectations for the run, review and assessment times, and one-on-one teaching time.
+After any assessment that identified deficiencies, implement a corrective plan of action in consultation with their Clinical Supervisor.
 A mid-run meeting and assessment report on the House Officer six (6) weeks into the run, after discussion between the House Officer and the Clinical Supervisor responsible for them.
 The opportunity to discuss any deficiencies identified during the attachment.
 The Clinical Supervisor responsible for the House Officer will bring these to the House Officer's attention, and discuss and implement an agreed plan of action to correct them.
 An end of run meeting and final assessment report on the House Officer, a copy of which is to be sighted and signed by the House Officer.
 For PGY 1 and PGY 2 end of run meetings and assessments will be documented electronically via e-port.